MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ## Get started

-1. Join the [Power Automate community forum](<https://aka.ms/sap-powerusers-community>) site.
+1. Join the [Power Platform Community](https://powerusers.microsoft.com/) site.
 Ask questions, get helpful guidance, and share feedback about your organization's experience setting up and using the SAP Integration solution.

 1. Assemble a team of IT administrators to [set up the SAP ERP integration with Power Platform](set-up-prepare.md).